gminator/poker/README.md

 	|2|2|
 	|3|3|
 And I call get Classifier::is_a_pair(2)
-Then I should recieve True
+Then I should receive True

 Scenario: Failed 1 Pair